Running Gatsby in a Dev Container

 }

 I reference the Dockerfile as part of build.
+For appPort, I publish ports 8000 and 9000 so that we can expose the gatsby develop and gatsby serve commands, respectively.
 Since I am working with Node and node_modules, I’m going to use a named volume for storing the node_modules folder.
 This is where workspaceMount,workspaceFolder, and mounts come into play.
 The mounts entry is the way to create mounts to a container and works cross-orchestrator.
 The type in the mounts string specifies the type of mount.
 We are using volume instead of bind based on the Visual Studio Code - Advanced Containers - Improve performance guidance.
 The workspaceMount sets the default local mount point for the workspace when the container is created, and workspaceFolder goes with this as it creates the folder that is the default path when connecting to the container.

 The runArgs are arguments that get passed in via the Docker CLI.
 This is an array of parameters as strings.
 Since I have multiple Gatsby sites, I update the runArgs in my devcontainer.json for each Gatsby site to have a unique name.